lahmatiy/react-render-tracker/README.md

 npm start
 ```

-Open a URL displayed in console (e.g. `Server listen on http://localhost:3000`).
+Open a URL that will displayed in a console (e.g. `Server listen on http://localhost:3000`).

+## Acknowledgments

+The prototype of React Render Tracker was crafted during the Microsoft's hackathon on July 2021.
+Thanks to Dana Janoskova (@DJanoskova), Dmitrii Samsonov (@user1736), Yury Tomilin (@r04423), Maksym Kharchenko (@Bon4ik) and Raluca Vasiliu (@kubayaya) to working on it.

+Thanks to React Devtools authors which integration with React internals became a basis for integration implementation in React Render Tracker.

 ## License